 HOW IT HAPPENS

 The most common technique for malicious downloads occurs via phishing.
 With work-from-home being much more commonplace than even 18 months ago, more documents are emailed than ever.
 (After all, it is no longer as simple as walking over to a co-worker’s desk to accomplish a task for many types of workers.)
 As such, getting a PDF or other communications file via email is far from abnormal on its face.
 In many phishing attempts, an even more targeted view will be taken.
 This is called spear phishing, and often identifies a sender as being within the organization, such as a boss’s name and email or a general name such as “hr@yourbusinessname.com”.
-You can read about some of the headaches of phishing in this previous article.
+You can read about some of the headaches of phishing here.

 The SEO technique is arguably even more devious.
 As noted, in this specific situation, criminals are attempting to use a search engine’s optimization against it: by scoring well on, for example, Google’s rating algorithm, a business-related search result for “Accounts Payable Receipt Template” may actually link directly to malware.
 Since the user was searching for and navigated to the link him/herself, the warning bells may not be ringing as loudly as if the download was solicited (such as the case with email phishing).